gchq/sleeper/docs/development/deployment-improvements.md

 - A script to tear down an instance at `scripts/deploy/tearDown.sh`
 - The admin client to edit the instance configuration at `scripts/utility/adminClient.sh`

-Currently these scripts perform some preparatory steps before they invoke the CDK.
-We'll look at them one at a time, then see how this is handled in the CDK.
+Currently these scripts perform some extra deployment steps outside of the CDK.
+We'll look at them one at a time, and see how they relate to the CDK app.

 We'll also look at other potential improvements, including to creation and configuration of Sleeper tables.